 Prior to entering the program, students submit a pre-program course assignment on a particular sustainability challenge in Sweden.
 The assignment provides the opportunity for them to develop a basic understanding of a challenge in the country while gaining a fundamental understanding of the geo-bio-physical conditions and the social institutions related to the challenge areas.
 Students and teachers discuss the assignment in small groups during the first course.
 In the initial course, students also partake in a 3-day retreat to Northwest Skåne (Breanäs) where they are provided on location environmental, historical and socio-cultural presentations of the region.
 This knowledge is augmented in the initial course when students, in smaller groups, design and carry out research on one of four topic areas (i.e., biodiversity, water, forests and soil) linked to Breanäs.
 Projects are further developed in subsequent weeks and presented to the other groups at the end of the course.

 Students have the ability to augment their knowledge of Sweden throughout the 3rd term.
-It is during the term that they experience real world challenges and Swedish experiences through a variety of field visits, expert presentations and academic lectures in two of the four thematic elective courses (i.e., Energy, Water, Industry Transport), and in one of two second block elective courses (i.e., Urban Systems, Rural Systems).
+It is during the term that they experience real world challenges and Swedish experiences through a variety of field visits, expert presentations and academic lectures in four of the elective courses.
 During these outings, students have the opportunities to directly engage with stakeholders such as farmers, urban planners, government officials, lobbyists, industry representatives, etc. In many cases, final student course papers examine a particular challenge, or transition potential in the region, e.g., farm-scale biogas, regional sustainable tourism, ecological production systems where dialog and research are undertaken in collaboration with regional stakeholders (e.g, Sydvatten, http://www.sydvatten.se/ .

 The LUMES program is situated within the Lund University Centre for Sustainability Studies, LUCSUS (www.lucsus.lu.se).
 Over the past decade, LUCSUS has become a leader in developing the field of sustainability science in the realms of both research and education.
 Staff members have also been active in a number of educational development events/workshops in the field, including places such as Tempe, Arizona and San Diego, California.
 Sustainability Science education is furthermore augmented through LUCSUS’s active role as a Right Livelihood College (http://www.rightlivelihood.org/college.html), and as a host of the International Project Office of the Earth System Governance Project (http://www.earthsystemgovernance.org/).
 Educational development work will continue in 2013 where the Director of Studies will be a part of an advisory committee for other programs in the field developing around the globe.